MySQL for Executives Part 5: The Hidden Dangers of Neglect

 January 22, 2026

 This is Part 5 of our six-part series on MySQL for executives.
 We've covered fundamentals (Part 1), business value (Part 2), when to use MySQL (Part 3), and strategic decisions (Part 4).
-Now we'll examine what happens when MySQL is neglected.
+Now we'll examine what happens when MySQL maintenance is neglected — a topic that, much like infrastructure maintenance in general, often goes overlooked until problems become impossible to ignore.

 The Hidden Dangers of MySQL Neglect